benjcunningham/benjcunningham.github.io/_posts/2020-03-20-installing-transformers-on-jetson-nano.md

 ## Install PyTorch

-A common theme in Jetson guides is that many libraries don't have Python wheels for Jetson Nanos' ARM `aarch64` architecture.
+A common theme in Jetson guides is that many libraries don't have Python wheels for Jetson Nano's ARM `aarch64` architecture.
 Fortunately, in the case of PyTorch itself, it's easy enough to find downloadable wheels on the Nvidia forums.
 Install PyTorch 1.4.0 and a few dependencies with: